wwarthen/RomWBW/Source/Doc/UserGuide.md

 * Andrew Lynch started it all when he created the N8VEM Z80 SBC which became the first platform RomWBW supported.
-Some of his code can still be found in RomWBW.
+Some of his original code can still be found in RomWBW.

 * Dan Werner wrote much of the code from which RomWBW was originally derived and he has always been a great source of knowledge and